Welcome to the official site of Claudine Burnett

 I had two new books out in 2013.
 Prohibition Madness which is full of never before published material on what was going on in Southern California during those notorious days when the 18th Amendment was in effect—1920-1933.
 It’s a sequel to my earlier book Murderous Intent? which talks about events (including murder) in Long Beach and Southern California from the 1880s-1920.
 In late June Surfing Newport Beach: the Glory Days of Corona del Mar was published.
 I wrote it with my surfer husband, Paul.
 It’s a book on the history of surfing in Newport Beach/Corona del Mar in the days before World War II.
 It’s full of never-before-revealed facts about not only surfing, but the early history of Newport, Balboa, Newport Bay, and the Santa Ana River (and much about Long Beach, as well).

 What is my latest project after my blogging?
-There are several I am working on—one is Cemetery Tales, interesting stories I’ve uncovered about the Long Beach dead.
+There are several I am working on—one is Died in Long Beach: Cemetery Tales, interesting stories I’ve uncovered about the Long Beach dead.
 I hope to have that book completed by the fall of 2016.
-There’s also 101 Thing I Bet you Didn’t Know About Long Beach.
-Also a more “scholarly” work documenting the early history of Long Beach through early newspaper accounts: Long Beach: the early years.
+There’s also 101 Thing I Bet you Didn’t Know About Long Beach, which may be out in 2017 or 2018.